AndyyyYuuu/lm-is-compressor/README.md

 ### Arithmetic Coding

+Arithmetic coding works by encoding every possible combination of symbols into a single number between 0 and 1.

 The code length of arithmetic coding is exactly

-$$\lceil -\sum_i{log_2{P_i(x)}} \rceil$$
+$$\lceil -\sum_i^{\#d}{log_2{P_i(x)}} \rceil$$

-where $$P_i(x)$$ is the conditional probability of token $$i$$ given by the language model.
+where $P_i(x)$ is the conditional probability of token $i$ given by the language model.

 ### Language Model

-This project uses GPT-2 from `huggingface` to run its compressor.
+This project uses [GPT-2 from `huggingface`](https://huggingface.co/openai-community/gpt2) to run its compressor.

+In the source code, the distributions of possible next tokens are computed for every token simultaneously by inputting the entire string into the LLM.

 ### Chunk Processing
 GPT-2 has a limited context length and will throw an error if you attempt to calculate distributions for sequences longer than 1024 tokens.
-Therefore, I split longer text files into chunks of 2048 characters (amounting to 400-500 tokens for natural language) and compressed them individually.
-While attempting to create chunks of exactly 1024 tokens
+Therefore, I split longer text files into chunks of 1023 tokens, one less than 1024 to make space for an extra `<|endoftext|>` token before each chunk.
+Each compressed chunk is placed in a `.bin` file inside a folder representing a compressed file.

+While the splitting of input text definitely decreases the capabilities of the language model by limiting its context,

+An alternative solution would have been to implement a 1024-token moving window, ensuring the LLM always has 1024 tokens of context to work with.
+Unfortunately, the aforementioned batch inference would not have been possible with this solution.

 ### KV-Caching
 KV-caching was used to accelerate language model inference.